Lemon-Chad/jpizza-docs/source/frdge.md

 ## Installation

-Simply use the Fridge installer to download Fridge and add C:\FRDGE\ to your PATH.
+First, download the latest ZIP release from the repository.
+Then extract it into a directory of your choosing and add it to your PATH.

+You can run Fridge by  typing `frdge.py`, and upon the first run you will need to give it the directory where your JPizza JAR/exe is located.

 ## How to Upload Packages

 First, package your scripts into a zip folder with the same name as the main script.

-Next, open a command line prompt in the same directory and run `frdge` to open the Fridge interface.
+Next, open a command line prompt in the same directory and run `frdge.py` to open the Fridge interface.
 Run the command `send <yourZipFile>.zip` to start the upload process.

 ### Keys